rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

 ### Have you made recent changes to the Cloud Load Balancers configuration?

-If a load balancer suddenly stops working, it might be due to changes on the node(s) attached to the load balancer.
+If a load balancer suddenly stops working, it might be due to changes on the nodes attached to the load balancer.
 Review recent changes to the web service, firewall rules, and so on.
 If changes were made, roll them back to see if the load balancer begins working again.
 If a new node was added to the load balancer and the load balancer is automatically disabling this node, compare how the nodes were setup to identify any differences.

 ### Use Pitchfork to view statistics

- Pitchfork is a valuable tool that can be used to view different statistics concerning the Cloud Load Balancers in an account.
+ Pitchfork is a valuable tool that you can use to view different statistics concerning the Cloud Load Balancers in an account.

  To learn more, see [Pitchfork - the Rackspace Cloud API web application](/how-to/pitchfork-the-rackspace-cloud-api-web-application).